goSprinto/team-labeler-action/README.md

 [![Tweet](https://img.shields.io/twitter/url/https/github.com/JulienKode/team-labeler-action.svg?style=social)](https://twitter.com/intent/tweet?text=Checkout%20this%20library%20https%3A%2F%2Fgithub.com%2FJulienKode%2Fteam-labeler-action)

 This repository provides a **GitHub action** to automatically **team label** on a **pull request** based author team.
-Also auto adds reviewers based on the team
+Also auto adds reviewers based on the team.
 This is useful if multiple team are working on the same project.

 ![example](./assets/example.png)